OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

 Dump Types
 ^^^^^^^^^^

-Level of detail contained in the gathered data can be adjusted by *dump type* parameters.
-Following types are supported:
+The level of detail contained in the gathered data can be adjusted by *dump type* parameters.
+The following types are supported:

 +----------------------+-------------------------------------------------------------------------+
 | Option               | Description                                                             |